pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

     conception of the Scholarly Commons as a break from the old ways: something completely new, not an incremental redesign of our current system of scholarly communication.

+[^rough-winter]:

+    And it was good they did this too, because they needed everyone that was able to help to make it through that first winter.
+More than half of the colonists died that winter, and the rest needed that unity to survive.

 <% content_for :javascripts do %>
 <script>